JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-07-28-AstrangiaSpawning.md

 projects: GSO Astrangia
 ---

+## Goals: create spawning and fertilization protocol for Astrangia 2021

 ## GSO *Astrangia* Experiment: Spawning & Fertilization

 **About**: This post outlines the steps for spawning and fertilization in *Astrangia poculata*.